brooklynrail/brooklynrail-platform/content/people/jean-dykstra.md

 first_name: Jean
 last_name: Dykstra
 pronouns: she/hers
-short_bio: "Freelance photography critic **Jean Dykstra** is the editor of _Photograph_ magazine.
-She has contributed to the _Brooklyn Rail_, _Art in America_, _Dear Dave_, among other publications, and written essays for numerous photography books including, most recently, _Running Falling Flying Floating Crawling_ (Saint Lucy Books). "
+short_bio: Photography critic **Jean Dykstra** is the former editor of  _photograph_ magazine.
+She has contributed to the _Brooklyn Rail_, _Art in America_, _Dear Dave_, and  _The New York Review of Books_, among other
+  publications, and written essays for numerous photography books, including _Running Falling Flying Floating Crawling_ (Saint Lucy Books) and  _A Trilogy_ by Jessica Backhaus (Kehrer Verlag).
 portraits:
   - media: 2021/08/jean-dykstra
 rail_contributor_url: https://brooklynrail.org/contributor/Jean-Dykstra